-Also keep in mind, that you can always file for bankruptcy.
-It is not the most desirable avenue but it is designed to organize your finances and provide you with a fresh start.
+Keep in mind, that you can always file for bankruptcy.
+Bankruptcy is a viable option, that is designed to organize your finances and provide you with a fresh start.

 Regardless of what option you choose, it is always helpful to seek the counsel of an experienced bankruptcy lawyer.
 Esteemed attorney Joel R. Spivack is ready to help you with your debt settlement and/or bankruptcy.
 Contact the Law Offices of Joel R. Spivack via his online contact form to schedule a consultation today.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney/client relationship.
 If you are seeking legal advice, please contact our law firm directly.